Pmilicaa/Posts/README.md

 This project utilizes Zustand for state management.
 Zustand is a simple and flexible state management solution for React applications.

-### Why Zustand?

-Zustand provides a minimalistic API that allows you to manage state with ease, without the overhead of more complex state management libraries.
-It offers a way to create state containers (stores) and subscribe to state changes within your components.

-### Installation

-To install Zustand, you can use npm or yarn:

-npm install zustand

 ## App Features
 Preview of all Posts and one post